alehechka/htmx-go/README.md

 ## Custom Extensions

-This library includes a few custom `htmx` extensions, documention of which can be found under in [/docs/htmx-extensions.md](./docs/htmx-extensions.md).
+This library includes a few custom `htmx` extensions, documentation of which can be found [here](./ext).